nishitmehta1/myFlicks/README.md

 ## Try now:
 Link: https://my--flicks.herokuapp.com/

+## v1.0.2:
+Now you can rate all the movies that you watch.

 ## v1.0.1:
 Now search for your friends, follow them and see what movies they've watched.